openUC2/UC2-GIT/TheBOX/CoreBOX/ALIGNMENT/Readme.md

 <img src="./IMAGES/UC2_coreBOX_alignment_17.jpg" height="375">
 </p>

-14. Place the Aparture Diaphragm (AD) into the Front Focal Plane (FFP) of the condenser lens (40 mm).
+14. Place the Aperture Diaphragm (AD) into the Front Focal Plane (FFP) of the condenser lens (40 mm).

 * **Focal Plane Trick** - In case you don't know where exactly the FFP is, use this: